compose-spec/compose-spec/09-secrets.md

 ## Secrets top-level element

-Compose provides a way for you to use secrets without having to use environment variables to store information.
+Secrets provides a more secure way of getting sensitive information in to your application's services, so you don't have to rely on using environment variables.
 If you’re injecting passwords and API keys as environment variables, you risk unintentional information exposure.
 Environment variables are often available to all processes, and it can be difficult to track access.
 They can also be printed in logs when debugging errors without your knowledge.
 Using secrets mitigates these risks.

-Secrets are also useful for locally replicating a remote development setup with Kubernetes.
-Using secrets makes your application scalable.

 The top-level `secrets` element defines or references sensitive data that can be granted to your services.
-The source of the secret is set with either `file` or `external`.
+The source of the secret is set with either `file` or `environment`.

 - `file`: The secret is created with the contents of the file at the specified path.
 - `environment`: The secret is created with the value of an environment variable.